 Crescent Roll Beignets are mouth-watering pillows of fried dough, smothered in cinnamon sugar.
 Breakfast doesn’t get any simpler or better!

-I have stooped to new lows with these Crescent Roll Beignets.
+I have stooped to new lows with this beignet recipe.
 Or, maybe reached new highs….
 I guess that depends on how you look at it.
-Beignets for dummies or genius idea.
+Beignets for dummies, or a genius idea?
 I’ll let you decide.

-I’ve been wanting to make Beignets for a long time now.
+I’ve been wanting to make beignets for a long time now.
 You know, the fluffy, fried dough that covered in powdered sugar famous in New Orleans.
-It’s the NOLA version of a doughnut and I just can’t get enough of them.
+It’s the NOLA version of doughnuts, and I just can’t get enough of them.

 Crescent Roll Beignets